infiniteWander/xiv_gui_solver/README.md

           Print version
 ```
 ## Developpement
+Please remember to set and use a venv before building
+While not mandatory, using ``cargo-make`` will provide you with the commands:
+- cargo make rebuild (rebuilding both the rust and pip bindings)
+- cargo make release (rebuilding and bundling the executables (for your os)) in a releases folder

 ### Rust
 Everything is located in the root & src.
 You can build the program (CLI) with cargo build the following features are available